cgwalters/bootc-playground/README.md

 However, https://github.com/containers/bootc/pull/137 needs to be addressed before we're able to do that though.
 Hence, the suggested rebase when starting with a vanilla CoreOS image.
 The instructions will be updated here once things run smoothly.

+Note that `bootc-install-alongside` already works on non os-tree hosts.

 ## Bootable Disk Images

 It would be great to directly create a VM with a "bootable" disk image instead of doing the dance of first installing Fedora CoreOS and immediately rebasing or overriding it afterwards.